kalla104/social-media-app/README.md

 # social-media-app

-To start the app first navigate to the client folder and run `npm run start` then navigate to the server file and run `nodemon index.js`
+To start the app first navigate to the client folder and run `npm run start` then navigate to the server file and run `nodemon index.js` (It won't work with the correct .env file)

 Make sure all of the dependencies have been downloaded using npm first.